Graduate Program (& Advanced Certificate) Status

 This course includes a theoretical and practical introduction to agroecology and to organic farming.
 Agroecology is an integrative approach to the study of agriculture that encompasses interactions between agricultural systems and their associated ecosystems, as well as the complexity of the entire food system, including ecological, economic, and social dimensions.

-We will have a chance to meet farm and garden managers and seed saver organizations and hear about the challenges they face, showcasing the historical and contemporary development of local food systems in Austria particularly in and around Vienna.
+We will have a chance to meet and/or visit farm and garden managers and seed saver organizations and hear about the challenges they face, showcasing the historical and contemporary development of local food systems in Austria particularly in and around Vienna.